leonardodls/product-introduction-financial-accounting/assets/public/Chapter_4_ComprehensiveProblem/14_Post_the_July_closing_journal_entries_to_the_ledgers.md

 ## Instructions

-Now, post the June closing entries in the journal to the ledgers that we created in Section 5.10.
+To complete the accounting cycle for the month, prepare the July post-closing trial balance using the ledgers on the left.

 ```
 [cosmatt-widget]